-108 Withdrawal of approval
+110. Withdrawal of approval

-- (1) The Municipality may withdraw an approval granted for a consent use or temporary departure if the applicant or owner fails to comply with a condition of approval. - (2) Prior to doing so, the Municipality must serve a notice on the owner- - (a) informing the owner of the alleged breach of the condition; - (b) instructing the owner to rectify the breach within a specified time period; - (c) allowing the owner to make representations on the notice within a specified time period.
+- (1) The Municipality may withdraw an approval granted for a consent use or temporary departure if the applicant or owner fails to comply with a condition of approval. - (2) Prior to doing so, the Municipality must serve a notice on the owner- - (a) informing the owner of the alleged breach of the condition; - (b) instructing the owner to rectify the breach within a specified time period;

+(c) allowing the owner to make representations on the notice within a specified time period.

-109 Procedure to withdraw an approval
+111. Procedure to withdraw an approval

-- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 108(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 108(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.
+- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 108(2)(c); and - (b) if the condition is still being breached and not being complied with at the end of the period specified in terms of section 108(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification to the owner.